msqplt/learngit/readme.txt

-This is my first git repository£¡
+git is a distributed version control system. git is free sofeware.